 Repeat with another similar ball of dough.

 Now spread out the cheese pieces over the rolled out atta near the centre, leaving at least 1.5 inch of the outside edge empty.
 (The cheese melts and fills the empty space when the paratha is cooked.)
-Sprinkle red chilly flakes and some finely chopped onions (if using) over the cheese.
+Sprinkle red chili flakes and some finely chopped onions (if using) over the cheese.

 Take the atta sheet rolled out earlier and place it over the layered atta sheet, sealing the edges.